 Getting started

-Will AI replace founder voice?
+Will AI replace community judgment?